-What’s interesting there is also a guest house which was entirely intended for the President of Russia – Vladimir Putin.
-However he has never stayed in this house.
+What’s interesting, there is also a guest house for the President of Russia – Vladimir Putin.
+However, he has never stayed in this house.
 Putin visited Mezhyhirya only once and just for a couple of hours.

 To sum up, a full day trip to Mezhyhirya is a great and inexpensive way to spend a nice time during your visit in Kiev.
 Don’t miss that opportunity as this place is one of a kind and nobody knows how long the Villa will be open to public.
 There are rumors that it may be sell in the future.
 So, start planning your trip to Ukraine and see with your own eyes how unimaginable fortune leaders can achieve at the cost of average citizens.

 IMPORTANT: To motivate us to write new posts about budget traveling around the world please CLICK “LIKE PAGE” BUTTON BELOW.
 For you it’s just a few seconds, for us – a kickass push to work more and more for you, guys ;)